The film begins with the traditional text: A LONG TIME AGO IN A GALAXY FAR FAR AWAY... but instantly leaps to the action. No opening crawl.

 On the planet Wobani, Jyn is being transferred with other prisoners.
 Suddenly, Rebel forces break in and free them.
 Wanting to escape, Jyn attacks the Rebels and tries to flee but is stopped by K-2SO (voice: Alan Tudyk), an Imperial enforcer droid who's been re-purposed to work for the rebellion.

-At Jedha, Bodhi is confronted by Saw, who now has prosthetic legs and gets supplementary oxygen from a mask.
+At Jedha, Bodhi is confronted by Saw, who now has prosthetic legs and uses a supplemental oxygen mask.
 Saw doesn't believe Bodhi's story and interrogates him harshly, eventually bringing in a Bor Gullet, a tentacled creature that terrifies Bodhi and can apparently read his mind.

 Aboard an Imperial Star Destroyer, Krennic discusses with Grand Moff Tarkin (Guy Henry), the Imperial governor of the outlying areas and overall commander of the Imperial Navy, the "ultimate weapon" they are creating.
 Krennic urges that they perform a test of the weapon.

-As this happens, Jyn, K-2SO, and Cassian arrive at Jedha.
-K-2SO is told to wait at the ship, and while Cassian scouts the area, Jyn is approached by Chirrut Imwe (), a blind warrior who notices her necklace and the quality of the stone.
+Meanwhile, Jyn, K-2SO, and Cassian arrive at Jedha.
+K-2SO is told to wait at the ship, and while Cassian scouts the area, Jyn is approached by Chirrut Imwe (Donnie Yen), a blind warrior who notices her necklace and the quality of the stone.
 Later, when Jyn and Cassian roam the city, they notice snipers and the area quickly erupts into a battle.
 Rebel and Empire forces fight and, while Jyn and Cassian take care of the Stormtrooper, K-2SO arrives and defeats the last set of Stormtroopers that arrive on the scene.
 As they leave the area, they run into another set of Stormtroopers who want to detain them.
 Chirrut tries asking the Stormtroopers to let them go but is attacked by the Stormtroopers.
-Showing excellent skill despite his visual impairment, Chirrut defeats the Stormtroopers with a little help from Baze Malbus (Wen Jiang).
-But they are captured by Saw's crew.
+Showing excellent skill despite his visual impairment, Chirrut defeats the Stormtroopers with a little help from Baze Malbus (Wen Jiang), but they are captured by Saw's crew.

 While Cassian, Chirrut, and Baze are in a cell, they quickly notice that Bodhi is in the cell next door.
 Jyn is brought directly to Saw.
 Saw is surprised to see Jyn, but Jyn instantly confronts him about abandoning her when she was 16.
 Saw replies that he did it to give her her best chance and suspects Jyn of being told to head here to kill him.
 Jyn says that she wants nothing to do with the rebellion at all.
-While this is happening, the Empire decides to test their weapon.
+On board the the new weapon, Tarkin makes the decision to test the station's superlaser on Jedha and a course is plotted to go there.

 Saw shows Jyn a hologram sent by her father.
 Her father says in the message that he went with the Empire to give the rebels their best chances and that the weapon they were building is called the Death Star.
-He says that he made a fail-safe in the death star by placing a trap -- explode it, and the entire thing dies.
+He says that he made a fail-safe in the death star by placing a trap within it that will cause a chain reaction, destroying it.
 He also apologizes to a tearful Jyn and tells her to fight for him and to finish what he started: "Save the rebellion and save the dream."

-Suddenly, the Death Star attacks Jedha.
+Suddenly, the Death Star attacks Jedha, firing the station's superlaser onto the surface and destroying millions of square miles.
 Chirrut, Bodhi, and Baze head to the ship while Cassian gets Jyn.
 Despite Jyn's help, Saw acknowledges his weakness and tells her to leave him.
 Everyone else escapes in the ship with K-2SO while Jedha is destroyed and Saw is crushed to death.

-With their test being successful and Jedha gone, the Imperial leaders rejoice.
-However, Governor Tarkin decides to claim all the credit, shutting out Krennic, the director of the project.
+With their test successful and Jedha gone, the Imperial leaders rejoice.
+However, Governor Tarkin decides to claim all the credit, shutting out Krennic as director of the project.
 Tarkin threatens further action against Krennic should he protest against his or the Empire's policies.

 On the ship, Cassian is secretly given instructions to kill Galen if they find him.
 The people on the ship discuss Jyn's report of the hologram but, as she left it behind in Jedha, there is no proof to convince the Alliance.
 She convinces them, however, to head to Eadu to find Galen.